Tuesday, May 31, 2016

 Dual Observer Stereo Teaching Microscope

-The MWDVS Dual Head Teaching Microscope is a common main objective dual observer stereo microscope system with a custom mechanical stage that offers both coarse and fine focusing.
+The MWDVS Dual Head Teaching Microscope is a common main objective dual observer stereo microscope system with a custom mechanical stage that offers coarse focusing.

 Some of the features of this unique microscope system include: